Social

 At Bridgestone, we make safety a business value.
 Creating a safe working place for all is everyone’s responsibility.
 We promote safety activities throughout the value chain.

-The Bridgestone Safety Mission Statement applies equally to employees, contractors and visitors.
-In every Bridgestone Group operation around the world, the Safety Mission Statement is prominently displayed for employees, contractors and visitors to see.
-Through leadership, training and other educational approaches, the Group strives to continue to ensure all employees embody the Safety Mission Statement.
+The Bridgestone Safety Mission Statement applies equally to employees, contractors, and visitors to our facilities.
+In all workplaces Bridgestone operates around the world, the Safety Mission Statement is prominently displayed for all to see.
+Together with the display, Bridgestone maintains programs to ensure all employees embody the Safety Mission Statement.

-This mission is particularly important to protect the health and safety of the Group’s employees and contractors by applying the higher safety standards, as also expected by customers and stakeholders.
-These standards must continue to evolve as ergonomic risks increase with aging populations, regulations change, and machinery and equipment ages.
-The Bridgestone Group is also proactively promoting the high safety culture within the new businesses it develops or acquires.
+This mission serves as a blueprint for protecting the health and safety of Bridgestone’s employees and contractors.
+These standards must continue to evolve as Bridgestone continuously addresses ergonomic risks that increase with the aging of populations, regulations change, aging machinery and equipment, and the introduction of new technologies on-site.
+Bridgestone is also proactively promoting the highest levels of safety culture within the new businesses it develops or acquires.

 Refined version of the Bridgestone Safety Mission Statement